ultraio/docs-blockchain/docs/game-developers/game-dev-center/index.md

 # Game Developer Center

+The Game Development Center (or GDC for short) is where everything involved in the set up and publication of your games' store pages can be found.
+Whether it's adding the assets to display on the store, uploading your games' files, integrating our Unity or Unreal plugin, all will take place on the GDC.

 ## Overview

 Before we start with a step by step guide on how to upload your game on Ultra, we will start with a high level overview of Ultra’s unique product distribution technology.
 Unlike other game distribution platforms, on Ultra, product ownership is represented on the blockchain.